How to Break a Fast Safely: Managing Blood Sugar Levels

 In addition to meal quality, paying attention to portion sizes and avoiding eating too quickly is equally crucial.
 Consuming smaller portions helps prevent overloading the digestive system, reducing the likelihood of GI discomfort after fasting.
 Eating slowly also allows the body time to adjust to the reintroduction of food, assists healthy digestion, and enables better recognition of fullness cues, promoting a more mindful and satisfying eating experience after the fasting period.

-How To Break a Long Fast Properly
+How To Break an Extended Fast Safely

 Similarly to a short fast window, safely breaking a long fast (more than 24 hours) also involves introducing small portions of easily digestible, nutrient-dense foods.
 However, contrary to a short fast, you may want to start with an even smaller portion at first again to prevent GI distress or major spikes in blood sugar.
 For example, consider starting with a bone broth-based soup, a small serving of steamed vegetables, or a piece of fruit like berries or a few apple slices.
 These options offer hydration, vitamins, and minerals while being gentle on the stomach, helping to kickstart digestion without causing a sudden spike in blood sugar levels.